 Goa CM hails budget, Cong says FM silent on unemployment

-Goa Chief Minister Pramod Sawant on Saturday welcomed the Union Budget 2020-21, terming it as "common man-centric", while the opposition Congress slammed it saying that Finance Minister Nirmala Sitharaman was completely silent on the issue of unemployment.
-The Shiv Sena also criticised the budget saying there was nothing specific for Goa in it.
+Goa Chief Minister Pramod Sawant on Saturday welcomed the Union Budget 2020-21, terming it as "common man-centric", while the opposition Congress slammed it saying that Finance Minister Nirmala Sitharaman was completely silent on unemployment.
+The Shiv Sena also criticised the budget saying it does not have anything specific for Goa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)